QHQ-BUAA/FJSCU-instances/README.md

 # FJS and FJSCU Instances

-This repository contains instances for the Flexible Job Shop Scheduling Problem (FJSSP).
+This repository contains instances for the Heterogeneous Flexible Job-shop Scheduling (HFJS) and Heterogeneous Flexible Job-shop Scheduling with Cooperative Units (HFJSCU).

 **Warning!** The data may not be entirely accurate.
 If you find any errors, please submit an issue.
 Always refer to the original papers for definitive information.